MigueI/2011-12_EPL_Data/README.md

 League season.
 There are ~200 variables for each player's match performance, of which there are about 10,000 different permutations.
 You'll find the data in MCData2012.csv.

+Note: The ranking data in the R notebook is scraped off of Wikipedia, so if errors start popping up, make sure to check that it's not grabbing the wrong data from some recently added table.